lewissbaker/lewissbaker.github.io/_posts/2017-11-17-understanding-operator-co-await.md

 With many of the stackful coroutine frameworks, the suspend operation of a coroutine is combined with the resumption of another coroutine into a 'context-switch' operation.
-With this 'context-switch' operation there is typcially no opportunity to execute logic after suspending the current coroutine but before transferring execution to another coroutine.
+With this 'context-switch' operation there is typically no opportunity to execute logic after suspending the current coroutine but before transferring execution to another coroutine.

 This means that if we want to implement a similar async-file-read operation on top of